Climate Change and Construction: The Evolving Landscape of Disputes and Regulation

 - Camilla ter Haar, Barrister - 39 Essex Chambers

-- Dr Laura Lintott FCIArb, Visiting Fellow & Counsel - King’s College London & Watson Farley Williams
+- Dr Laura Lintott FCIArb, Counsel - Watson Farley Williams

 Members Hosts